iv-stpn/create-bun-monorepo/README.md

 - Automatically adds workspace dependencies from packages to apps
 - Uses workspace protocol for proper linking
 - All projects use TypeScript for consistency and type safety

+### Database & ORM Support

+- **Automatic DB Package**: When ORM is enabled, automatically creates a `@{project}/db` package
+- **Centralized Database Logic**: All ORM schemas, clients, and configurations are in the dedicated db package
+- **Framework Integration**: Apps automatically import from the db package with proper TypeScript support
+- **Prisma & Drizzle**: Full support for both ORMs with auto-generated schemas and client setup
+- **Docker Development**: Includes `docker-compose.dev.yml` for local database development

 ## Development